 This only applies if you have a home to sell.
-With the rising of the on-line Estate Agent the price to sell your home can be as low as £500 for a basic Rightmove listing.
+With the rising of the on-line Estate Agent, the price to sell your home can be as low as £500 for a basic Rightmove listing.
 However, if you are looking for a more personalised local service and a dedicated sales negotiator the fee will be in the region of 1-2%.

 Your mortgage lender will have a requirement to have a valuation carried out on your chosen property to ensure they are lending against adequate security.

-Prices can vary from nil (for a basic valuation with some lenders) up to several hundred pounds for a more detailed Home Buyers’ Report and even more for a full Building Survey.
+Prices can vary from nil (for a basic valuation with some lenders) up to several hundred pounds for a more detailed Home Buyers’ Report and even more for a Full Building Survey.

 The key is that you always have an element of choice in whether you wish to elect for a more detailed report or not, with your decision likely to depend upon the age and type of property you’re buying and any fears/concerns you have about it.

 Some mortgage products offer comparatively cheap rates but this benefit can be outweighed by an arrangement fee payable to the lender.
-Not every product has one, so the cost can be nil but could for example, be £999 or even more depending upon the lender/product.
+Not every product has one, so the cost can be nil but could, for example, be £999 or even more depending upon the lender/product.

-Sometimes these are to be paid up front or you can elect to add these to the balance of your mortgage, but clearly you would then incur further interest charges.
+Sometimes these are to be paid upfront or you can elect to add these to the balance of your mortgage, but clearly you would then incur further interest charges.

-They key points to cover when asking for a quote are:
+The key points to cover when asking for a quote are:

-In addition to your Solicitor’s fees and disbursements you’ll be required to pay this tax which the solicitor collects on completion of the property purchase.
-Full details can be found here: https://www.gov.uk/stamp-duty-land-tax/ – a residential purchase of £180000, the Stamp Duty would be £1100.
+In addition to your Solicitor’s fees and disbursements, you’ll be required to pay this tax which the solicitor collects on completion of the property purchase.
+Full details can be found here: https://www.gov.uk/stamp-duty-land-tax/ – a residential purchase of £180,000, the Stamp Duty would be £1100.

-Your Mortgage Broker will usually charge a fee for their service, typically £499.
+Your Mortgage Broker in Lincoln will usually charge a fee for their service, typically £499.
 Please try to use a local company that charges on completion only and avoid any application fees where your money will be at risk.